-After receiving your Applicant Access Code Letter from your high school, visit the Ontario Universities’ Application Centre (OUAC) and complete the 101 application by the January 16, 2019 deadline.
-To be eligible for admission during the first round of decisions in February, you must apply by December 1, 2018.
+After receiving your Applicant Access Code Letter from your high school, visit the Ontario Universities’ Application Centre (OUAC) and complete the 101 application by the extended deadline of February 1, 2020 deadline.
+To be eligible for admission during the first round of decisions in February, you must apply by December 1, 2019.

 2. Submit your online student profile and documents by February 5

 Complete Your Online Student Profile

 After you submit your OUAC application, we’ll send you information about the creation of your JOINid at uoft.me/enable.
 Once your JOINid is activated, you may proceed to the Engineering Applicant Portal where you will complete the mandatory Online Student Profile.
 If you do not complete your Profile, your application will not be considered.
 The Online Student Profile is your opportunity to help us better understand you as a person and your strengths outside of the classroom.
 The Online Student Profile consists of the following sections:

 - extracurricular involvement; and